Tyson Fury vs Deontay Wilder 3 Betting Preview & Odds (World Heavyweight Boxing, October 9)

 English professional boxer Tyson Fury faces American counterpart Deontay Wilder in an extremely delayed yet eagerly anticipated rematch.
 Billed the ‘Once and For All’ fight, the World Boxing Council (WBC) and the Ring’s heavyweight belts are on the line as Tyson Fury, and Deontay Wilder go up against each other.

 The fight will be held on the 9th of October, 2021, at the T-Mobile Arena in Paradise, Nevada, USA.
-The contest will be available for live stream on BT Sport Box Office in the United Kingdom and ESPN+ and Fox Sports in the United States of America.
+The contest will be available for live streaming on BT Sport Box Office in the United Kingdom and ESPN+ and Fox Sports in the United States of America.

-There is plenty of backstory to this fight, and it is the accumulation of incidents leading up to the battle that increases its importance manifolds.
+There is plenty of backstory to this fight, and the accumulation of incidents leading up to the battle increases its importance in manifolds.
 Tyson Fury and Deontay Wilder first fought nearly 3 years ago, in December 2018.
 Amidst significant controversy, no winner was picked at the end of the fight, and a draw was adjudged.
-Although most people believed Fury had done enough to be crowned as the winner, a rematch was eventually agreed upon.
+Although most people believed Fury had done enough to be crowned the winner, a rematch was eventually agreed upon.
 According to the Las Vegas bookmakers, while Deontay Wilder headed into the rematch as the favourite, Fury dominated, winning via a 7th-round technical knockout as Wilder’s team threw in the towel.

 Top bookmakers like Bovada and Betfair have updated their Tyson Fury betting odds and revealed the Fury Wilder odds.
 It could be the ideal fight to start to bet on boxing.
 Let’s check out everything to know about the battle, the stats that matter, what wager to place, and bet on Wilder vs Fury 3 now.